 Make sure to select all the quadrants needed to cover the purple dotted rectangle if you are trying to get complete coverage for what you were just viewing in the map viewer (either a map or particular area).

 Now that you have selected the quadrants you want to download, the next step is to select the layers you want to download for those quadrants.
 Tap the download icon in the upper righthand corner.

-The download page will open.
-This is where base layers at a desired resolution can be chosen for download for the quadrants you selected.
+The Download Layers dialog will open.
+This is where layers at a desired resolution can be chosen for download for the quadrants you selected.
 Choose between standard, high or max resolution from the resolution dropdown menu at the top of the page.
-Then select one or multiple base layers to download at that resolution for the selected quadrants.
-It will be noted in red font if a layer does not cover the entire area selected for download.
+Then select one or multiple layers to download at that resolution for the selected quadrants.

-For this example, let's select MapBuilder Topo and NAIP 2012 Imagery at standard resolution.
+For this example, let's select MapBuilder Topo and Global Imagery at standard resolution.

 Download size is displayed at the bottom of the screen along with available device space and a visual representation of storage capacity.
 Be aware that downloading high resolutions of large areas will result in very large downloads.

 When you are happy with the layers and resolutions that you have selected, select Download at the button of the screen.
 The Download Layers page will open again and the map tiles for the selected areas will download.
 The remaining number of tiles left and file size will be displayed above the map.

 You can navigate away from the Download Layers page if you'd like and the download will continue in the background as long as you have a good data connection.
 Tiles are built on demand by the server so downloads may take a little longer than they have in the past- make sure to give the app plenty of time to complete the download before you head out the door.